 These are always a hit when making for the family.
 They love them - in fact, they love all tacos.
 These though especially stand out because of how simple they are to make, and how impressive they taste.

 The shrimp take about 6 minutes total to sauté in the pan.
 I love using cast iron for this recipe, but any pan will do.
 Really the only prep work that needs to be done is making the taco toppings.

 With this cilantro lime shrimp taco recipe, I typically serve marinated onions.
 I love the color contrast and the vinegary blast of flavor they provide.

-To make quick marinated onions mix 2 cups of white vinegar with a 1/4 cup sugar and 1 Tbsp of kosher salt.
+To make quick marinated onions mix 2 cups of white vinegar with ¼ cup sugar and 1 tablespoon of kosher salt.
 Mix it all up.
 Cut up some red onions and let them marinate at room temperature for at least 1 hour.
 They can be used right away for the shrimp tacos or the onions can be left in the fridge for weeks and only get better.

 Cilantro is always on the side when I make any type of taco meal.
 Sour cream is also a permanent requirement.
 Limes and hot sauce also, but do what you want.
 I'm not judging!

 Shrimp taco recipe process